-- Use the NCCP PPT template; the NCCP logo will appear prominently on the cover page and will be smaller and in the top right-hand corner of interior pages. - The sport organization logo may be added at the bottom right.
+- Use the NCCP PPT template; the NCCP logo will appear prominently on the cover page and will be smaller and in the top right-hand corner of interior pages. - If applicable, another sport organization logo may be added at the bottom right.